bkins/TimeSince/README.md

 ﻿## Purpose

-- To track and display events and the Time Since they occurred
+- To track and display events and the Time Since they occurred.
+Though, the real intent was to have a simple application that I can use to learn and test out features.

 ### Needed to run code: